Omkyaaa1531/First-Repository-/README.md

 # First-Repository-
+Hii!!
+Im Omkar Chaugule.
+Currently, I'm learning as a first year Computer Science student.
-This is my first repository on the GitHub.
-I'm making this just for trial to enter a GitHub.
+This is my first repository on github.
+I'm just trying to learn a github.

-In this I'm representing the basic structure of HTML page.